A fast, high-order numerical method for the simulation of single-excitation states in quantum optics: Introduction

 \section{Introduction}

-Many-body problems in quantum optics naturally arise in the study of cold-atom systems, quantum waveguides, and quantum semiconductor devices, with applications to quantum computing, quantum information processing, and precision measurements~\cite{Haroche_2006,Gardiner_2015,Liao_2016,Roy_2017,Kira_2011,Kimble_2008,Riedmatten_2008,Bloch_2012}.
+Many-body problems in quantum optics are of interest in the study of cold-atom systems, quantum waveguides, and quantum semiconductor devices, among others, with applications to quantum computing, quantum information processing, and precision measurements~\cite{Haroche_2006,Gardiner_2015,Liao_2016,Roy_2017,Kira_2011,Kimble_2008,Riedmatten_2008,Bloch_2012}.
 The simplest such problem arises in a system of two-level atoms interacting with a single photon.
-In this setting, the propagation of a single-photon state is governed by the system of partial differential equations~\cite{kraisler21}
+In this setting, the propagation of a single-photon state is governed by the system of partial differential equations~\cite{kraisler22}

-Here $u$ is the probability amplitude for creating a photon, $a$ is the probability amplitude for exciting an atom, $\rho$ is the number density of the atoms, $\Omega$ is their resonance frequency, and $g$ is the atom-field coupling constant.
+Here $u$ is the probability amplitude for creating a photon, $a$ is the probability amplitude for exciting an atom, $\rho$ is the atomic number density, $\Omega$ is the atomic resonance frequency, and $g$ is the atom-field coupling constant.
 The amplitudes obey the normalization condition

 which has the interpretation that $|u|^2$ is the one-photon probability density and that $\rho|a|^2$ is the atomic probability density.
 In physical terms, (\ref{eq:system}) describes the process of collective spontaneous emission.
 That is, suppose that an atom is initially in its excited state and there are no photons present in the field.
 The atom can then decay, transferring its excitation to the field, which can then excite the remaining atoms, causing them to decay in a similar manner and so on.